oracle-samples/oci-streaming-datasync-sample/README.md

 •	It is assumed that the authentication token to invoke the target application’s REST api is passed in the “Authorization” Header.
 There is a possibility that authorization token stored in Vault expires while retrying the message.
 This scenario is not considered in the sample.

+•	It is also possible to move the common methods in Functions to helper classes and reusing them.

 ## Troubleshooting